A note on Poisson summation for GL(2): Poisson apr es Matz

 The main observation here is that we can apply Poisson summation to the first sum on the level of {\em functions} on $G$, as was done by Matz in \cite{matz0}.
-The test functions used by Matz are of the form \be f_s(g) = \int_{Z(\A)}|\det(zg)|^{s +1/2} \Phi(zg) dz \ee where $\Phi$ is a Schwartz-Bruhat function on the Lie algebra $\mathfrak{gl}_2(\A)$, and $f_s \in \C(G)$ for Re$(s)>\frac32$.
+The test functions used by Matz are of the form \be f_s^\text{std}(g) = \int_{\A^\times}|\det(ag)|^{s +1/2} \Phi(ag) da \ee where $\Phi$ is a Schwartz-Bruhat function on the Lie algebra $\mathfrak{g}(\A)$, and $f_s^\text{std} \in \C(\bar G)$ for Re$(s)>\frac32$.
 This produces the standard $L$-functions on the spectral side of the trace formula for $G$.
-To generalize this, we need to enlarge the class of $\Phi$ considered.

-\begin{defi} We shall call a function $\Phi$ on $\g=\mathfrak{gl}_2$ a {\em basic function} for $G$ if $f_s \in \C(G)$ for Re$(s)$ large enough in \eqref{basics}.
-In particular, we restrict to a subspace of functions on $\C(G)$ that pull back to $\mathfrak{gl}_2$, motivated by Lemma \ref{Gg} below. \end{defi}